A possible solution to the which-way problem of quantum interference: Introduction

 Quantum theory itself describes a consistent assignment of measurement dependent values different from the eigenvalues of an observable in terms of the weak values defined by an initial state and a specific measurement outcome \cite{Tol07,Dre10,Pus14,Pia16}.
 The reason why the observation of weak values has not resolved the controversies concerning the measurement dependence of physical properties is that the available evidence is obtained by averaging over very noisy data, making it difficult to evaluate the physical property of an individual system with sufficient precision.
 To avoid any controversy regarding the meaning of the statistics, it has been suggested that the qualitative which-way information obtained from weak effects is sufficient to obtain non-trivial path information \cite{Vai13,Vai14} and corresponding experiments have been performed to confirm this prediction \cite{Dan13,Gep18,Spo19,Qi20,Daj21}.
-However, the results have merely highlighted the difficulty of assigning paths to individual particles without providing quantitative evidence of particle localization or delocalization \cite{Vai20}.
-In order to genuinely resolve the which-way problem, it is necessary to evaluate the effects experienced by individual particles in more detail.
-As shown in a recent letter, this can be done by analyzing the decoherence experienced by a probe qubit in a weak interaction \cite{Hof21}.
-It is then possible to determine the residual uncertainty of a physical property for a specific combination of initial state and final measurement outcome.
-Here we apply this idea to the which-way problem.
-Precise information of the fluctuations of particle number in the slits of the interferometer can be obtained by applying small polarization rotations in the slits.
-The results show that the particles are physically delocalized between the slits, where the degree of delocalization depends on the position at which the particle is detected in the interference pattern.
+However, the results have merely highlighted the difficulty of assigning specific paths to individual particles using only qualitative statistical evidence \cite{Gri16,Eng17,Pel19,Vai20,Cor21,Han21}.